Information For Candidates Taking The GED From Oregon

-For more on jurisdictional policies and other significant details of Oregon GED, you may check the following web pages:
+For more on jurisdictional policies and other significant details, you may check the following web pages:

 Preparing for GED

-GED preparation classes are available at all community colleges in Oregon.
-You may also find a lot of resources and programs online, at local/online bookstores, and at the local libraries.
+Preparation classes are available at all community colleges in Oregon.
+You may also find a lot of resources and programs online, at local/online bookstores and at the local libraries.

-- The official GED website offers some pointers to GED preparation (http://www.acenet.edu/Content/NavigationMenu/ged/test/prep/Prepare_GED.htm).
+- The official website offers some pointers to preparation (http://www.acenet.edu/Content/NavigationMenu/ged/test/prep/Prepare_GED.htm).

-- A list of study/preparation classes for Oregon GED is available online at: http://www.oregon.gov/CCWD/GED/PDF/GEDStudyPrograms.pdf.
+- A list of study/preparation classes for taking the test in Oregon is available online at: http://www.oregon.gov/CCWD/GED/PDF/GEDStudyPrograms.pdf.
 This includes the contact info of community colleges and Adult Basic Skill programs in Oregon.

-- A list of online preparation programs for GED is provided in the Department of Community Colleges and Workforce Development website (http://www.oregon.gov/CCWD/GED/PDF/GEDOnlineCourses.pdf).
+- A list of online preparation programs is provided in the Department of Community Colleges and Workforce Development website (http://www.oregon.gov/CCWD/GED/PDF/GEDOnlineCourses.pdf).
 This includes both paid and free courses.

 Getting the GED Transcript

-- Oregon GED E-transcripts are made available free to exam takers.
+- E-transcripts are made freely available to exam takers.
 You may have as many copies as and when required.
 If you have the access code for the original transcript, you may get your E-transcripts online at https://www.nrspro.com/Unity/GED/123/Default.aspx.
-If you do not have the access code, you may visit the Oregon GED testing center where you have taken your test, prove your identity, and then get your access code.
+If you do not have the access code, you may visit the testing center at Oregon where you have taken your test, prove your identity, and then get your access code.

-The State of Oregon has different requirements/criteria for GED testing, just like all other GED jurisdictions.
-In addition to administering the test and awarding the certificate, the state departments strive to provide the required support and assistance for the candidates by way of GED programs in community colleges, online access to transcripts, and personal assistance; so that all may have access to higher education and better opportunities.
+The State of Oregon has different requirements/criteria for testing, just like all other jurisdictions.
+In addition to administering the test and awarding the certificate, the state departments strive to provide the required support and assistance for the candidates by way of the preparatory programs in community colleges, online access to transcripts and personal assistance; so that all may have access to higher education and better opportunities.